marta-kryven/MST/README.md

 4. Modelling code in Python/Jupyter -- needs Python 3.8 (but higher likely ok!)
-   4.1. tree_builder.py - converting a maze map to a decision tree based on all possible ways to traverse a maze 4.2 number_perception_models.ipynb implements numerosity model, and Q_k_n.pickle is a table listing all mappings for actual-perceived number needed when fitting this model
+   4.1. tree_builder.py - converting a maze map to a decision tree based on all possible ways to traverse a maze 4.2 number_perception_models.ipynb -- implements numerosity model, and Q_k_n.pickle is a table listing all mappings for actual-perceived number needed when fitting this model;
-   4.3
+   4.3 MST_models.ipynb, sample_model.py -- model implementations, generating tables of state-action values for each model and each combination of model parameters, which will be used to fit models to human data

 6. Model fitting in R